dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 offsets back to Kafka.

 While simple, this pattern suffers from bottle-necking because it's a sequential algorithm.
-You will eventually turn to concurrent algorithms to increase throughput and reduce latency in systems that need it.
+You will eventually turn to concurrent algorithms to increase throughput and reduce end-to-end latency in systems that need it.
 This project showcases different consumer implementations and their performance characteristics.
 The goal of the project is that you learn
 something: the poll loop, concurrent programming in Java/Kotlin, or the semantics of in-order message processing and offset committing.
 Study and experiment with the code.